oconnor663/jacko.io/posts/async_three.md

     borrowing methods like [`Vec::first`] or [`String::trim`], but it's unnecessary and counterintuitive with methods like [`Vec::pop`] or [`String::len`] that return owned values.
-It might be nice if Rust dropped temporaries as soon as possible, but the downside is that drop timing would depend on borrow checker analysis, which isn't generally stable.
+It might be nice if Rust dropped temporaries as soon as possible, but then drop timing would depend on borrow checker analysis, which isn't generally stable.
 Some Rust compilers have even [skipped borrow checking entirely][mrustc], since correct programs can be compiled without it.

 [`MutexGuard`]: https://doc.rust-lang.org/stable/std/sync/struct.MutexGuard.html
 [`Vec::first`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.first